openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 5. **opencv**
     Build and setup OpenCV with the parameters specified in opencv_cmake.txt.
 6. **open_model_zoo**
-    Clone and setup Open Model Zoo repository.
+    Clone and set up Open Model Zoo repository.

-Use docker `--target` option to specify a final stage.
+Use the docker `--target` option to specify a final stage.
 ```
 docker build --target [stage] -t [image:tag] .
 ```